 We intend to maintain a flexible and growth-oriented capital structure.
-Upon completion of this offering, we will have approximately \$25.3 million of mortgage debt and no corporate debt, which equates to an initial debt-to-total capitalization of %, based on the midpoint of the price range set forth on the front cover of this prospectus.
-To facilitate our acquisition strategy post-offering, we expect to have a revolving credit facility with a borrowing capacity of approximately \$60.0 million in place concurrently with, or shortly after, the completion of this offering.
+Concurrently with or shortly after completion of this offering, we will have approximately \$25.3 million of assumed mortgage debt and expect approximately \$32.0 million of indebtedness to be outstanding under our proposed credit facility, which equates to an initial debt-to-total capitalization of 31.6%, based on the midpoint of the price range set forth on the front cover of this prospectus.
+To facilitate our acquisition strategy post-offering, we expect to have an additional \$28.0 million of borrowing capacity under our proposed revolving credit facility.

 We expect to fund future property acquisitions through, among other things, borrowings under our proposed revolving credit facility and long-term secured and unsecured borrowings.
-After the completion of this offering and the Acquisition Transactions, 17 buildings in the Acquisition Portfolio will be unencumbered, which we believe will provide additional flexibility in our capital structure.
 We also anticipate using OP units to acquire properties from existing owners interested in tax-deferred transactions.